maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

     !!!
 NEED AN IMAGE !!!

 2. Set a background color for your header.
-Use Photoshopd eyedropper tool to discover the color.
+Use Photoshop's eyedropper tool to discover the color.
 If you use an image for your header this color will serve as a fallback.

     Note: Try to keep all of your colors in the _define.sass partial.
 As your application grows you'll be thankful for this.
 Use a naming convention that makes sense and keeps things grouped and organized.
 See the examples in the CSS Organization chapter.